geosolutions-it/MapStore2/docs/user-guide/footer.md

     * Select the available Height options

     !!! warning
         The *Camera Position* tool is not enabled by default in MapStore.
-However, it can be configured within [application contexts](application-context.md#configure-plugins) using the desired provider.
+However, it can be configured within [application contexts](application-context.md#configure-plugins) if needed.